commfish/SE_crab_assessments/README.md

 # SE_crab_assessments
 Southeast Alaska crab assessments; red king crab and Tanner crab currently using CSA method

 Both Southeast Alaska species have annual pot surveys that results in a weighted stratified CPUE estimate of 3 length bins.
 These are used in a catch-survey-analysis (CSA) model to estimate biomass of mature and legal male crab for each survey area.

+## RTMB development
+AGR here.
+I developed an RTMB model for the Juneau area

+### Problems
+- inconsistent hessian issues
+- "4: relative convergence" - does better than sablefish but implies not the most ideal fit

 ## CSA model
 Ref: Collie and DeLong 1998, Clark et al. 2003, Kruse and Collie 1991, Collie and Kruse 1998, Zheng et al. 1997